3 Ways Social Media is

 1. Online investment forums 2.0

 There are several social media platforms and micro blogging networks connecting investors with each other and giving them a platform to access critical information in one place.
 The discussion boards at Yahoo!
 Finance and Motley Fool have been mainstays for years, but new outlets such as StockTwits are quickly taking over the space and have the potential to replace standard sources of financial chatter.
 While using StockTwits, you can search for top investing pros, follow them, collaborate and quickly scan trending stocks or mine chatter related to the stocks you already own.
+And for more about stock news read this Motley Fool stock review.

 2. Social financial chatter analysis